 Vestibular rehabilitation is an exercise-based program designed to help individuals with acute and chronic symptoms of vertigo, dizziness and/or disequilibrium resulting from damage to the vestibular (inner ear) system.

 We are excited to now offer the BioSway, a new tool for vestibular rehabilitation that can also be used to assist in the evaluation and treatment of a wide range of other conditions affecting balance.

-Hertel & Brown Physical Therapy offers treatment for patients with the following conditions at all five of its locations.
+Hertel & Brown Physical Therapy offers treatment for patients with the following conditions.

 There are several types of dizziness, so the initial evaluation will focus on using tests to determine what kind of dizziness the patient is experiencing and if there are any signs or symptoms that require additional medical evaluation.
 Once the source of the problem is located, treatment will be based on what triggers the symptoms and the severity of those symptoms.